What Is Macular Degeneration?

 - Seeing straight lines as curvy or wavy

 Eye doctors (ophthalmologists) use a variety of tests to diagnose macular degeneration.
 Most commonly, your doctor will give you eye drops to dilate (widen) your pupils.
 They will then use a special lens to check your eyes for macular degeneration and other eye problems.1-3

 - Fluorescein angiography – This is an eye test that uses dye and a camera to check blood flow in the retina and choroid.
 It helps doctors diagnose and monitor eye diseases that can affect your retina.

 - Optical coherence tomography (OCT) – This is a noninvasive test that uses light waves to take pictures of your retina.
 The pictures allow your eye doctor to map and measure the layers in your retina.
 The results help doctors diagnose and treat eye conditions like AMD and glaucoma.

 Doctors recommend regular eye exams so that macular degeneration can be caught as early as possible.

-There is no proven treatment for early or late dry AMD, however there are lifestyle changes you can make that may help slow disease progression.
-Additionally, a large study called AREDS 2 (Age-Related Eye Disease Study 2) showed that those with intermediate dry AMD may be less likely to develop advanced AMD if they took the following supplements2:
+Other research shows that some lifestyle changes may slow the progression of dry AMD.
+A large study called AREDS2 (Age-Related Eye Disease Study 2) showed that some people with intermediate dry AMD may be less likely to develop advanced AMD if they take the following supplements:11

 - Vitamin C (500 mg)